opendatacube/datacube-core/docs/installation/database/configuration.rst

      This index driver will not be available in datacube-2.0.

-   - ``postgis`` Postgis index driver.
+   - ``postgis`` PostGIS index driver.
 This is the new-style eo3-only index driver with support for spatial indexes.

    - ``memory`` In-memory index driver.
 This index driver is currently